JeanLoupp/OpenGL-Editor/README.md

 Create a scene with a UI for OpenGL and save it in a file.

-The project was made on linux, I did not test it on Windows.
+The project was made on linux, I have not tested it on Windows.

 ![demo](<data/demo.png>)